dbp/rustrepl/readme.md

 ## Future

 Ideally this can be rewritten to use LLVM's ExecutionEngine (interpreter / JIT).
 I tried that first, but don't know enough about the compiler to not end up in LLVM segfaults.
 So I instead just took the interface that I had sketched out for a proper interpreter, and hacked it together.
-And it works surprisingly well!

-## Platform support
-Right now it is *nix only, just because of finding a temporary directory.
-I'm in the process of adding a os::tmpdir() function to the core lib, so once that lands, I can redo this to be cross platform.
+If someone who understands the compiler internals wants to give me some guidance as to where to start, I'd love to work on doing this properly (for reference, my attempt started by trying to compile code to an llvm module using the code in rustc/driver/driver.rs, and then handing the ModuleRef to the ExecutionEngine and calling _rust_main).